Investment Property Mortgage Rates | September 2025

 Conventional 15-year fixed rate % (% APR)% to % (% - % APR)

-Rates are provided by our partner network and may not reflect the market.
-Your rate might be different.
+Our partner network offers fixed mortgage rates and annual percentage rates (APRs), which may not accurately reflect current market rates.
 Click here for a personalized rate quote.
 See our rate assumptions here.

 Note that today’s average investment property interest rates are based on a prime borrower profile with a credit score of 740 and a 40% down payment.
-If you have lower credit or a smaller down payment, your interest rate will likely be higher than what you see advertised.
+If you have lower credit or a smaller down payment, you’ll likely face higher investment mortgage rates.
+For this reason, use advertised averages only as a benchmark.
+Comparing quotes from several lenders will help you find the most competitive rental property mortgage rates available.

 What are investment property mortgage rates?